ryanbates1990/dnd/Nightmare and the Nexus/Slygarten/Merchant_District.md

 ### Proprietor

-Grizzled and seasoned, `Brogan Steelwind`, a former ranger with a wealth of knowledge about the wilderness and its inhabitants.
+Grizzled and seasoned, `Brogan Steelwind`, ranger with a wealth of knowledge about the wilderness and its inhabitants.

 ### Merchandise
 1. **Specialty Arrows:** bg3 arrows basically